 Alex Salton joined BRRC in 2011 and is responsible for a variety of applied research and consulting projects focusing on the environmental noise modeling of jet and rocket noise.
 She has been heavily involved in the research and development of BRRC’s Launch Vehicle Acoustic Simulation Model (RUMBLE), used to perform propulsion noise analysis for commercial space environmental review efforts.
 Ms. Salton also leads GIS based processing and analysis efforts in developing in-house modeling tools and generating graphics for BRRC technical reports.
 Since joining the BRRC team, she has performed a number of large-scale noise measurements of military jets and rocket engines.
 Ms. Salton received her BA in Mathematics from Bates College and her MS in Acoustics from Pennsylvania State University’s Graduate Program in Acoustics, where she researched the feasibility of measuring the acoustic pressure of a pipe’s internal fluid using externally mounted accelerometers.

-Matt Calton is involved in a range of consulting and applied research projects in the area of environmental noise exposure.
-He is currently developing tools to visualize overflight noise from a wide range of aircraft.
-He is also developing graphical user interfaces for use in human listener tests and noise exposure evaluations.
+Matt Calton supports applied research projects and environmental noise consulting.
+He is currently developing tools to visualize overflight noise as well as graphical user interfaces for use in human listener tests and noise exposure evaluations.
 Mr. Calton received his BS in Applied Physics and MS in Physics from Brigham Young University, with an emphasis in Acoustics.
-As an undergraduate, he optimized the sound system for an auditorium using state-of-the-art acoustic modeling and extensive measurements.
+As an undergraduate, he optimized the sound system for an auditorium using state-of-the-art acoustic modeling and measurement techniques.
 His graduate work focused on designing compact, cost-efficient passive noise control elements for operator cabins in large construction vehicles.
 Mr. Calton is a two-time recipient of the Best Paper Award from the Acoustical Society of America Noise Technical Committee.

 Blue Ridge Research and Consulting, LLC (BRRC) encourages professional advancement for its staff, by cultivating an environment that rewards highly motivated self-starters.
 We offer a competitive compensation package that includes healthcare, long-term disability, dollar-for-dollar 401k matching up to four percent, three weeks of paid vacation, two weeks of paid holidays, eight weeks of paid pregnancy leave, generous bonuses, and profit sharing benefits.